The Best AI Detection Tools to Catch Cheating and Plagiarism

 • Although none of the tools are foolproof, they can be used to feel out whether a piece of text was written by a human or a robot.

-OpenAI's ChatGPT has embedded its way into higher education and can write essays, pass exams, and teach you a good dorm dinner recipe.
+OpenAI’s ChatGPT, an artificial intelligence, has embedded its way into higher education and can write essays, pass exams, and teach you a good dorm dinner recipe.

-Since the tool made national headlines, professors and universities have had to address it in syllabi or policy, some schools have embraced and recommended students' use of ChatGPT and Utah Tech University even made curricula around it.
+Since the tool made national headlines in 2022, professors and universities have had to address it in syllabi or policy, some schools have embraced and recommended students’ use of ChatGPT and now others are developing degrees and colleges for artificial intelligence.

 AI-generated content isn’t limited to just text, it’s becoming increasingly common for visual and audio media.
 Some detectors can check if AI partially or wholly created your photos or audio.